 6. You can easily cut the flesh from the rind.
 If you prefer cold juice, put the cut watermelon in the freezer for 30 mins or in the fridge until chilled.

-7. Rinse and wipe dry the lemon.
-Cut it to parts and peel a small piece of ginger if you want to use it.
-Clean mint leaves as well if you prefer.
+7. Rinse and wipe dry the lemon & cut to 2 parts.
+If you want plain watermelon juice, simply chill the fruit and blend with some lemon juice.
+To make the watermelon mint cooler, peel a small piece of ginger if you want to use it.
+Clean 8 mint leaves as well.

 8. Add all of them to the blender jar along with any sweetener if you prefer.
 We don’t add any sweetener or ice cubes or water.
 Some blenders can’t blend without any liquid.
 In that case start with only a handful of watermelon cubes and blend first or pour half cup chilled water.
 Then add the rest later.

 Pour watermelon juice to serving glasses and top with black pepper or chaat masala if you prefer.

 The best time to enjoy watermelon is when it is fresh.
 Enjoying a glass of delicious watermelon juice is a great way to hydrate while replenishing essential minerals.
 It is something you will feel good making at home and serving to your family and friends.

 If you have excess watermelon juice, pour it to freezer safe cups or popsicle moulds or ice trays and freeze it.